google/kctf/docs/local-testing.md

 nc 127.0.0.1 1337
 ```

 If all went well, you should have a shell inside an nsjail bash, if you didn't, there might be some issues with your system (support for nsjail, docker, or else).
+You can find some debugging instructions [below](#errors-with-docker).

 ## Testing with Kubernetes